Civil resistance: Relationship to other forms of power

 The experience of civil resistance suggests that it can at least partially replace other forms of power.
 Some have seen civil resistance as offering, potentially, a complete alternative to power politics.
 The core vision is of nonviolent methods replacing armed force in many or all of its forms.

-Several writers, while sharing the vision of civil resistance as progressively overcoming the use of force, have warned against a narrowly instrumental view of non-violent action.
+Several writers, while sharing the vision of civil resistance as progressively overcoming the use of force, have warned against a narrowly instrumental view of nonviolent action.
 For example, Joan V. Bondurant, a specialist on the Gandhian philosophy of conflict, indicated concern about "the symbolic violence of those who engage in conflict with techniques which they, at least, perceive to be nonviolent."
 She saw Gandhian satyagraha as a form of "creative conflict" and as "contrasted both to violence and to methods not violent or just short of violence".

 It is generally difficult in practice to separate out entirely the use of civil resistance and power-political considerations of various kinds.
 One frequently-encountered aspect of this problem is that regimes facing opposition taking the form of civil resistance often launch verbal attacks on the opposition in terms designed to suggest that civil resistance is simply a front for more sinister forces.
 It has sometimes been attacked as being planned and directed from abroad, and as intimately connected to terrorism, imperialism, communism etc. A classic case was the Soviet accusation that the 1968 Prague Spring, and the civil resistance after the Soviet-led invasion of August 1968, were the result of Western machinations.
 Similarly, President Bashar al-Assad of Syria, in March 2011, accused "enemies" of using "very sophisticated tools" to undermine Syria's stability; and President Vladimir Putin of Russia, in speeches in 2014, described events in Ukraine and the Arab countries as foreign-influenced.
 Such accusations of sinister power-political involvement are often presented without convincing evidence.

 There can be some more plausible connections between civil resistance and other forms of power.
 Although civil resistance can sometimes be a substitute for other forms of power, it can also operate in conjunction with them.
 Such conjunction is never problem-free.
-Michael Randle has identified a core difficulty regarding strategies that seek to combine the use of violent and non-violent methods in the same campaign: "The obvious problem about employing a mixed strategy in the course of an actual struggle is that the dynamics of military and civil resistance are at some levels diametrically opposed to each other."
+Michael Randle has identified a core difficulty regarding strategies that seek to combine the use of violent and nonviolent methods in the same campaign: "The obvious problem about employing a mixed strategy in the course of an actual struggle is that the dynamics of military and civil resistance are at some levels diametrically opposed to each other."
 However, the connections between civil resistance and other forms of power are not limited to the idea of a "mixed strategy".
 They can assume many forms.
 Eight ways in which civil resistance can in practice relate to other forms of power are identified here, with examples in each case: